 WHAT INSPIRED YOU TO BE AN 11TH HOUR RACING AMBASSADOR?

 The ocean is just so big and beautiful.
 You gaze out upon it, and you could study it for hours just watching how it works and what it might throw at you next.
 Sailing on it provides a fantastic challenge.
-A clean ocean is similar to the perfect ice rink for a skater or perfect powder for a skier.
-Once you start to respect it and enjoy it for the incredible, intricate, oxygen producing, life-giving system that it is, you want to protect it.
+A clean ocean is similar to a slick ice rink for a skater or perfect powder for a skier.
+Once you start to respect it and enjoy it for the incredible, intricate, oxygen-producing, life-giving system that it is, you want to protect it.

 Hometown: St. Thomas USVI

 Cool Trick: I can foil

 Free Time: What’s that?

 Bad Ass Moment: Port tacking the fleet at Moth Worlds in Lake Garda in the morning wind